nickd-ISU/reu-cpp-snippets/README.md

 # Visual Studio 👨‍💻
 ## Project Structure
 Visual Studio applications are organized into **solutions** and **projects**.
 A solution is a collection of projects.
 A project is a collection of files that are compiled together.
-Everytime you create a new **main()** function, you will need to create a new project!
+Everytime you create a new file with a **main()** function, you will need to create a new project!

 You have ALREADY created **solution** called *Assignments*, which contains all your projects.